laravel/bootcamp.laravel.com/resources/docs/editing-chirps.md

 # <b>05.</b> Editing Chirps

-Let's add a feature that's missing from other popular bird-themed microblogging platforms&mdash;the ability to edit Chirps!
+Let's add a feature that's missing from other popular bird-themed microblogging platforms &mdash; the ability to edit Chirps!

-## Route
+## Routing

 First we will update our routes file to enable the `chirps.update` route for our resource controller: